Macrometacorp/docs/docs/geofabrics/delete-geofabric.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page lists several methods for deleting GeoFabrics.
-Which GeoFabrics you can access depends on your assigned [Permissions](../account-management/permissions/index.md).
+This page lists several methods for deleting fabrics.
+Which fabrics you can access depends on your assigned [Permissions](../account-management/permissions/index.md).

 :::caution
 Deleting a fabric removes all entities, including collections and stream workers, associated with it.
 Be sure you want to do this, because it cannot be undone!